-How To Create the Perfect Smudged Black Eyeliner LookSeptember 26, 2018
+How to Create the Perfect Smudged Black Eyeliner LookJanuary 12, 2021

 Choose a Product That (Nearly) Does the Work For You

-I recommend using Lancôme’s Le Stylo Waterproof Gel Eye Pencil in the shade Noir or Noir Intense.” explains Olivia Thompson.
-“They both are extremely black and works perfect for this type of look as there is a smudger on the other end of the pencil that allows you to create that perfect smoked out effect.
-Another great reason why is that the formula is a smooth gel, creating ease for the artist to smudge while wet, and sets dry to stay in place all day!”
+I recommend using Lancôme Le Stylo Waterproof Gel Eye Pencil in the shade Noir or Noir Intense.” says Thompson.
+“They are both extremely black and work well for this type of look as there is a smudger on one end of the pencil that allows you to create that perfect smoked-out effect.
+Because the formula is a smooth gel, it’s easy to smudge when wet, and sets dry to stay in place all day.”

-“A lot of people use only black eyeshadow to create this look,” Thompson explains.
-“Eyeshadow is great to set the liner or use on top of a liner, however, the black pigment can get extremely messy, with fallout all over your face.
+“A lot of people use only black eyeshadow to create this look,” Thompson says.
+“Eyeshadow is great to use on top of a liner to smudge and set it, however, the black pigment can get extremely messy and cause fallout all over your face.
 It needs something to hold onto.”

 Blend Like You Mean It — And Then Blend Some More

-“A common mistake in general is not blending it well so you can see the separation between the eyeshadow and liner,” says Marwah Khamas.
-“Just take your time and blend.”
+“A common mistake in general is not blending eyeshadow and liner well so you can see the separation between the eyeshadow and liner,” says Khamas.
+“Take your time and blend.”

 For a smudged eyeliner look we love, check out the fourth eye look in this eyeliner looks tutorial and smudge away.